 Уро́к 6

-There is another verb, however, to express ‘liking’ and it’s the verb нравиться.
-We are going to be seeing this more in the coming days and will look at it a little more closely, but for now, you should know that it means ‘to like’ or ‘to be appealing to’.
-Read the following examples and then work through the exercises on the following pages to get a feel for this new and tons-of-fun verb:
+The verb нра́виться, however, is another verb that is often used to express ‘liking’.
+We are going to be seeing this more in the coming days, but for now you should know that it means ‘to like’.
+Read the following examples and then work through the exercises on the following pages to get a feel for this new and tons-of-fun verb.

 ![]() |